 At Aromatics, we don’t usually recommend using essential oils for babies.
 Essential oils are simply too highly concentrated, and babies’ systems are very sensitive and responsive.
 It’s too easy for them to get overwhelmed.
 Hydrosols are a safer choice for babies’ delicate skin.
 Use a few sprays of German chamomile to comfort a baby’s skin during diaper rash, or put a bit of lavender artisan hydrosol on a cotton ball to dab tenderly at baby acne.

 If you’re reluctant to diffuse essential oils around a baby, try using hydrosol in your diffuser instead of water.
-It makes the room smell amazing, and is gentle enough for a baby to breathe in.
+These essential oil counterparts make the room smell amazing, and their fragrances are gentle enough for a baby to breathe in.